30 Things You Can Organize in Under 30 Minutes

 Taking photos with your phone is easy.
 Deleting the ones you don’t want or need is not.
 You snap the photos and move on, forgetting the most important step: hitting the delete button!
 So, take a few minutes to scroll through the photos and resolve to delete as many as you can manage.
 Delete them for any little reason at all—bad lighting, blurry hands, or just too many of the same scene.
 Paring down to the best one means you’ve found the best image that tells the story, and that makes them easier to share, print, or organize into a book.
 You can also send stellar ones directly to a WiFi-enabled digital frame, letting you enjoy them instead of forgetting about them on your phone.
 One word of warning: Try not to get sidetracked; it’s easy to start reminiscing when you start this process.

 We’re talking about the documents that can be difficult or expensive to replace if lost or stolen.
 Knowing where they are and that they are safe gives you peace of mind.
 Although you may have others, these ten types of documents are the ones you should pull together first: birth certificates, death certificates, marriage licenses and certificates, divorce decrees, court orders and other government-issued documents, your will and other estate-planning documents, deeds to show ownership of land, automobile and property titles, social security cards, and passports.
 Once you find them, store them in a fire- and water-resistant safe.
-While we’re on the topic, these are the 10 financial documents you should never throw away.

 Pull everything out of your shower and vanity.
 See what’s still in good condition and usable, toss anything that’s gunky, and recycle the empty bottles.
 Do you have some products that you tried but didn’t like?
 No matter how much they cost, if you don’t use them, don’t keep them.
 Next, think about your morning and bedtime routines, and keep the products you use for each grouped together and stored in a vanity organizer with drawers.
 Place your favorite everyday products back in the shower, and you’re all set!
 Here are 10 things to get rid of in your bathroom right now.